nchan7/battleship/README.md

 After some initial planning, the overall flow of the gameplay is as follows:
 1. Upon page load, a Start Screen appears.
 The player can click Start to play the game when he or she is ready.
-2. User can place ships on his or her board and is not allowed to fire on opponent's board.
+2. Player can place ships on his or her board and is not allowed to fire on opponent's board.
-3. Once ships are placed then the user can begin firing on the opponent's board.
-The opponent will fire back after the user takes a turn.
+3. Once ships are placed then the player can begin firing on the opponent's board.
+The opponent will fire back after the player takes a turn.
-4. Once there is a winnner, the game ends and the user can reset the gameboard and start over.
+4. Once there is a winnner, the game ends and the player can reset the gameboard and start over.

 After page load and once the Start button has been clicked, the actual game play was designed by breaking down the game into its simplest component which revolves around one turn of the game.
 This would is also constitute the game loop.